sheyua/RT-tddft/README.md

 	that other parameters including the bias potential, solver, method are all the same except *num_step*.

+- **Dump**

+	The input parameter *dump* and *dump_dir* can be used to dump the real-time charge density and Kohn-Sham potential along z direction to a specified directory.
+This is enable by default and can be unset with *dump*=.false.

 # Quantum Espresso README

 This is the distribution of the Quantum ESPRESSO suite of codes (ESPRESSO: